6 steps to writing the best business text:

 Typos, poor grammar, excessive emojis, multiple links, or incomplete sentences, may make the person on the receiving end think the message is spam, or not legitimate.

 You want to make sure your text doesn’t look like the one below.

 Step 5: Add relevant attachments or links

 You and your recipients can both add photos or links to your messages to illustrate a point or add value to the conversation.
-Sending photos of products, work schedules to employees, or even a screenshot for troubleshooting purposes are good examples of what you might want to add.
+Sending photos, or using MMS, of products, work schedules to employees, or even a screenshot for troubleshooting purposes are good examples of what you might want to add.

 Links and photos can be extremely useful in two scenarios.
 First, it’s great for inbound communication from customers or employees who send photos or a link to help illustrate their point or explain something more clearly.

 Secondly, they can be used in an outbound manner.
 Links can drive immediate engagement when sent to a customer who clicks, and they can also be a great way for you to provide customers with more detailed information like a PDF or a graphic.

 Step 6: Make it clear that communication is two-way

 Your recipients might not know that they can respond and that their message will go to an actual person unless you make that clear to them.
 This is partially why introducing yourself, and using the customer’s name, can be valuable.